yhz0/SD/readme.md

 ### Important Assumptions on the Problem

-1. The problem should satisfy the __relatively complete recourse property__,  or alternatively, the user is able to assure that the optimal solution be in the relative interior of the first stage feasible region.
+1. The problem should satisfy the __relatively complete recourse property__.
 2. As a minimization problem, the second stage objective function must be uniformly bounded below for $\xi$ almost surely and for all $x$.
 3. The user need to supply a subroutine/function that generates independent realizations (samples) of the random LP coefficients each time it is called.
 Although the random variables do not have to be finite supported, the structure should not change. (see the Sampling Subroutine)